Incoming Call Routing is not available under the Free and Essentials Plans. Please upgrade to a Standard or Enterprise Plan to use this feature.

-Setting up a support call-line via OpsGenie is simple and easy.
-In short you would:
+Setting up a support call-line via Opsgenie is simple and easy.

-- Specify which group, team, user, schedule or even escalation OpsGenie will route the call to.
+- Specify which team, user, schedule or even escalation Opsgenie will route the call to.

 - Calls can be forwarded to anyone in the world, enabling geographically dispersed organizations to provide support seamlessly.